tidbyt/tidbyt.dev/README.md

 To ensure the order of your documentation appears as expected, prefix a directory or document using two digits.
 For example `docs/01_foo/02_bar.md` to ensure both the directory and the document are ordered relative to the other directories and documents.

 ## Links
 Links to other markdown files will be converted automatically for you.
-For example, in `docs/foo/foo.md`, you could like to `docs/bar/bar.md` as follows:
+For example, in `docs/foo/foo.md`, you could link to `docs/bar/bar.md` as follows:
 ```
 [check out bar](../bar/bar.md)
 ```